-In Python programming language, an iterator is an object which implements the
+In Python, an iterator is an object which implements the

 iterator protocol.
 The iterator protocol consists of